We may receive compensation when you click on links to products from our partners.

-Imagination and forward thinking is what’s going to drive the interview, especially in the later stages or in subsequent interviews.
+Imagination and forward-thinking are what’s going to drive the interview, especially in the later stages or in subsequent interviews.
 You might be introduced to situations or simulations that they will undoubtedly know more about than you.
-Show flair, creativity and dynamism tempered with the stable foundation of excellent subject knowledge and these later stages will be as valuable as the initial stages.
-This type of forward thinking will start to make the interview panel start to see you in the light of being not only an employer but also a potential team member.
-Especially in Senior Roles this could be extremely invaluable.
+Show flair, creativity, and dynamism tempered with a stable foundation of excellent subject knowledge, and these later stages will be as valuable as the initial stages.
+This type of forward-thinking will start to make the interview panel start to see you in the light of being not only an employer but also a potential team member.
+Especially in Senior Roles, this could be extremely invaluable.

 The psychology behind your interview that we’ve already discussed is very important, but there are still fundamental errors that need to be avoided if you’re going to be a winner.

 - Always dress appropriately.
-As much thought need to be put into your wardrobe as the other aspects.
-Remember that first impressions last.
-Your clothing needs to be regarded not just as the clothes on your back but also the mannerisms and etiquette that you bring to the table.
+As much thought needs to be put into your wardrobe as the other aspects.
+Remember that first impression last.
+Your clothing needs to be regarded not just as the clothes on your back but also as the mannerisms and etiquette that you bring to the table.